 After the fall of the Venetian Republic in 1797, Napoleon lifted all restrictions on Jewish Venetians.
 They gained citizenship in 1866.
-Before World War II there were still about 1,300 Jews in the Ghetto, but 289 were deported by the Nazis and only seven returned.
+Before World War II there were still about 1,300 Jews in the Ghetto.
 In 1943, over 200 Jews were deported and died in death camps and very few returned.

 The Present: Today, the Ghetto is still a centre of Jewish life in the city.
 The Jewish community of Venice of around 500 people is culturally active, although only a few members live in the Ghetto.
 However, many still return daily to the Ghetto for prayer and other social purposes.
 Two synagogues are still in use (the other three are only used for guided tours, offered by the Jewish Community Museum).

 Every year, there is an international conference on Hebrew Studies, with particular reference to the history and culture of the Veneto.
 Other conferences, exhibitions and seminars are held throughout the course of the year.